MisterJimson/multi_screen_layout/README.md

 ### TwoPageLayout
 Displays two Widgets, one per screen, on a dual screen device when the app is being spanned across both screens.
 This is designed to be used to accomplish Two Page, Dual View, and Companion Pane [dual screen app patterns](https://docs.microsoft.com/en-us/dual-screen/introduction#dual-screen-app-patterns).

-On a non multi screen device, or when the app is only running on a single screen, only the first page will display.
+On a single screen device, or when the app is only running on a single screen, only the first page will display.

 ```dart
 class MyApp extends StatelessWidget {